Fulde-Ferrell-Larkin-Ovchinnikov States and Topological Bogoliubov Fermi Surfaces in Altermagnets: an Analytical Study: Mean-field theory

 where $\Theta(x)$ is the Heaviside step function.
-Converting the momentum sum to an integration, the ground-state energy density becomes:
+Since we are working on a continuum model, it is straightforward to convert the momentum sum to an integration, and the ground-state energy density becomes:

 where the renormalization condition Eq. (\ref{eq: nor-cond}) is used.
-At a given chemical potential, the phase boundary between SF and N phase is obtained by equating the ground-state energies of these two phases:
+At a given chemical potential, the phase boundary between SF and normal phase is obtained by equating the ground-state energies of these two phases: